Skip to content

 check_invariants Diff line count — catches runaway changes

 Each phase is optional; the wizard pre-selects based on your project config.
 All five can be active simultaneously, or you can use any subset.
+Additional optional gates — check_contract, check_comparator, and check_stall — are covered below alongside these five.

 Conceptual cycle: